-Usually there are no symptoms until the condition reaches a later stage, when changes in vision will become noticeable.
+Usually, there are no symptoms until the condition reaches a later stage when changes in vision will become noticeable.
 Anyone diagnosed with diabetes is eligible for a free sight test every year, and in addition to this people with diabetes who are over 12 are invited for free annual retinal screening.
-During this screening a photograph of the back of the eye will be taken that will show signs of the condition.
+During this screening, a photograph of the back of the eye will be taken that will pick up any signs of the condition.

-If you’ve been diagnosed with diabetes it’s important that you have regular eye checks as early detection of diabetic retinopathy is the best way to protect against vision loss.
-If you’re worried you may have diabetic retinopathy you should visit your optician or doctor at the earliest opportunity.
+If you’ve been diagnosed with diabetes, it’s important that you have regular eye checks as early detection of diabetic retinopathy is the best way to protect against vision loss.
+If you’re worried you may have diabetic retinopathy you should book an appointment with your Optician or doctor at the earliest opportunity.